Construction

 Lighting

 Yes.
-Harvard-Westlake’s plan for the River Park calls for a maximum of 600 hours per year of use of outdoor lights (lights out by 8 p.m. on days when they are in use).
+Harvard-Westlake’s plan for the River Park calls for a maximum of 600 hours per year of use of outdoor lights (field lights out by 8 p.m. and tennis courts by 9 p.m. on days when they are in use).
 This compares to over 2,000 hours per year of current use by the driving range where lights are on until 11 p.m. every day.
 The field lights will be highly-focused LED lights with shields that eliminate light spillover.
 By contrast, the driving range fixtures do not focus light to avoid light spill into the neighborhood.

 Parking and Traffic